 "It’s important to keep in mind that while the ingredients are simple (just sugar, lemon, and water), the process and ratios you use will result in different consistencies of sugar, which are to be used on specific hair types/body parts and also affects the difficulty level of the technique," says Claghorn.

+Many people prefer sugaring over waxing because it’s gentler to the skin and doesn't stick as much as waxing does.
 Less pulling not only equals less pain, but there's less chance of skin irritation, redness, inflammation and bruising.
 Those with sensitive skin especially love this method.
-Another bonus is that you can remove the sugar with plain, simple water to clean skin when you’re done removing your hair.
-Sugar for hair removal is water soluble.
-This is unlike waxing which needs a special product to remove all of its residue.
+When you're done, you can remove the sugar with plain, simple water to clean skin (unlike waxing, which requires a special product to remove all of its residue).

 You can also heat up the sugar mixture in the microwave and use it as a gel, in a hair removal process done similarly to waxing.
-It’s an easier technique than the paste, but you’ll need at least 1/4" of hair growth and a bit more items like strips and applicators.
-It's the better option for those new to removing hair at home from the root or who have some experience waxing.
+It’s an easier technique than the paste, but you’ll need at least 1/4" of hair growth and a bit more items like strips and applicators ("If it is any longer, the molding process can be painful," says Claghorn.)

 Gel is the better option for those new to removing hair at home from the root or who have some experience waxing.
 Plus, "You can remove hair in the arms, legs, underarms, and bikini area," Gonzalez says.

 Once you remove the mix from the microwave, "the mixture should be a brownish color," Gonzalez adds.

 As Claghorn notes, with sugaring, "there’s no need to lighten hair because sugar paste removes all of the hair!
 Sugaring will, however, refine hair growth over time."